-Urology EHR Software is designed to meet the unique requirements of the discipline while streamlining workflow for the financial benefit of the practice.
-Urology requires secure data storage and management as well as greater connectivity with labs, pharmacies, and diagnostic equipment for transparent information sharing.
+Urology EMR Software is designed to meet the unique requirements of the discipline while streamlining workflow for the financial and clinical benefit of the practice.
+Urology requires secure data storage and management as well as strong connectivity with labs, pharmacies, and diagnostic equipment for transparent information sharing.
 Urologists can complement the Electronic Medical Records (EMR) software with a robust Practice Management software (PM) that will improve office workflow through scheduling, billing, and efficient patient correspondence.
 Urology EHR Software helps to enhance clinical processes and boost efficiency levels.
 The urology software solutions should support seamless communication between urology clinics, hospitals, and ambulatory surgery centers for enhanced care coordination offering holistic care to patients.

 Before adopting a Urology Electronic Health Records (EHR) Software, you should make sure that the software has the following main functionalities:

 Urology Electronic Medical Records (EMR) software must feature customizable urology-specific templates.
 These templates cover a vast range of urology-specific ailments including Vasectomy, UTI, Infertility, Incontinence, Hematuria, Prostate cancer, Renal stones, etc.

 Urologists use specific terminology that EHR software should incorporate into their system as it assists in retrieving procedural codes (ICD/CPT).
 These codes are essential for billing purposes as they indicate which procedures have been performed and which treatments are prescribed, making the claim process faster and more accurate.